bengl/pitesti/README.md

 [![Build Status](https://travis-ci.org/bengl/pitesti.svg?branch=master)](https://travis-ci.org/bengl/pitesti)

 **`pitesti`** is a tiny but useful test framework for Node.js.
-It's only been tested on node v4.x, so YMMV on earlier versions of node.
+Node 6.x and higher are supported.

+You can also use `pitesti` in browsers.
+See below for details.

 ## GOALS